dwang5/dwang5.github.io/pages/publpics/electron_microscope.md

 Choosing proper *c/a* threshold accurately distinguish the two types of unit cells.

-**This work is done using our home-grown software systems "Gloabl Atom Positioning System (GAPS)"**
+**This work is done using our home-grown software "Gloabl Atom Positioning System (GAPS)"**